Cosmic-Citrus/approximating-pi/readme.md

 ### 1-D Collisions

-An elastic collision conserves momentum and conserved energy.
+An elastic collision conserves momentum and conserves energy.
 In terms of momentum, this means that

 $m_{1}v_{1, i} + m_{2}v_{2, i} = m_{1}v_{1, f} + m_{2}v_{2, f}$